If you don't find the answer below,

-We sell to Sweden and all countries within the EU that use the euro as their currency.
+We sell to Sweden, Denmark and all European countries that use the Euro as their currency.
 But keep your eyes open as we will be able to send to even more countries very soon.
-We also have several retailers, both online and physical stores, around the world selling our products.
+We also have several retailers, both online and physical stores, worldwide selling our products.

 ★ What does the shipping cost?

-We have free shipping on all orders over 49 euros.
-Otherwise, we have a 5 euros shipping fee.
+We have free shipping to all countries using Euro as currency.
+Denmark has free shipping on all orders over 400 DKK.
+Otherwise, there is a 39 DKK shipping fee.

 ★ Where is my order?